 Respiratory issues continued to plague the family.
 Sarah, with her baby daughter, Effie, had rehabilitation visits at the Franklin County Sanatorium.
 Sarah recovered and birthed three more children: Nettie, Michael, and Lee.
 14 month-old Effie succumbed to her respiratory illness.
 The couple buried her, a fourth child, on June 3rd, 1930.

 Sarah’s sister-mothering skills benefitted her family outside of the home, too.
 She was a domestic for private families.
 She was industrious as well.
 She and Jarrett’s home had indoor plumbing, which was a luxury in their neighborhood.
 Sarah charged ten cents per bath.
 Sarah ran the numbers.
 Before Ohio sanctioned the state-operated lottery, there was the illegal numbers racket.
 My cousin recalled accompanying Granny to the corner store to place the number orders.

 One of Sarah’s noted skills was baking.
 The family had a restaurant in Downtown Columbus.
 Sarah baked pies for their Black-owned business.

 By the time I was born, Sarah had begun to display some Alzheimer’s disease behaviors.
 We called it old-timers.

 At this time, Sarah and Jarrett lived with their oldest daughter, my Grandmother Mary.

-Sarah would revert to her domestic, sister-mothering, and parenting days and wrap me up and leave the house.
+Sarah would revert to her domestic, sister-mothering, and parenting days, wrap me up and leave the house.
 No one knew where we were.
-The Police were called.
+They called the police.
 We finally returned home.
 Sarah asked, “What?
+When she noticed the cop cars in front of the house.
 And answered, “I was walking my baby!”

 I remember the day Sarah left for the last time in an ambulance stretcher.
-She died on the 30th of October, 1970.
+She died on October 30th, 1970.

 Who is your Great Family Matriarch?
 Please comment below.
 I would like to hear from you.